sloppyio/quickstarters/wordpress/README.md

 # Wordpress

-The official [wordpress](https://hub.docker.com/_/wordpress/) and [mysql](https://hub.docker.com/_/mysql/) image combined for a [sloppy.io](http://sloppy.io) project.
-You can extend the json with more variables from the official images.
+The official [wordpress](https://hub.docker.com/_/wordpress/) and [mysql](https://hub.docker.com/_/mysql/) image combined for a [sloppy.io](https://sloppy.io) project.
+You can extend the json/yml with more variables from the official images.

 ## Start it